ROCm/ROCmValidationSuite/docs/index.md

 # ROCmValidationSuite
 The ROCm Validation Suite (RVS) is a system validation and diagnostics tool for monitoring, stress testing, detecting and troubleshooting issues that affects the functionality and performance of AMD GPU(s) operating in a high-performance/AI/ML computing environment.
 RVS is enabled using the ROCm software stack on a compatible software and hardware platform.

-The RVS is a collection of tests, benchmarks and qualification tools each targeting a specific sub-system of the ROCm platform.
+RVS is a collection of tests, benchmarks and qualification tools each targeting a specific sub-system of the ROCm platform.
 All of the tools are implemented in software and share a common command line interface.
 Each set of tests are implemented in a “module” which is a library encapsulating the functionality specific to the tool.
 The CLI can specify the directory containing modules to use when searching for libraries to load.
 Each module may have a set of options that it defines and a configuration file that supports its execution.

-Different modules and its description refer [link](./features.md).
+For different RVS modules and their description, refer to [the documentation on features](./features.md).

-Module configuration files description and examples refer [link](./ug1main.md).
+For module configuration files description and examples, refer to [the user guide](./ug1main.md).

 ## Documentation